granto/adublog/content/blog/what-is-buy-and-hold-real-estate-investing.md

 date: 2020-09-15T16:06:32.517Z
 title: What is Buy and Hold Real Estate Investing?
-description: "ADU's are slowing becoming the most lucrative buy and hold real estate.
+description: "ADU's are slowing becoming the most lucrative buy and hold real estate investment.
 When you can have up to 3 properties on one parcel of land, you can pay down your principle mortgage more quickly and get cash flow coming in instead of just going out. "
 ---
 ![aduroi.com](../assets/buy-and-hold-real-estate.png "buy and hold real estate investing")